microbit-foundation/dev-docs/software/interface.md

 This software provides three USB endpoints that have specific purposes:

 * MSC - USB mass storage device for drag-and-drop programming of the target MCU's flash memory.

 * CDC - serial passthrough from the target MCU to the PC.
-This is how messages get from the code you write onto the PC
+This is how messages get from the code you write onto the PC.

-* HID - CMSIS-DAP compliant debug channel - this is useful if you want to use advanced debuggers like GDB or Keil to understand what's happening (or not happening!) on your micro:bit
+* HID - CMSIS-DAP compliant debug channel - this is useful if you want to use advanced debuggers like GDB or Keil to understand what's happening (or not happening!) on your micro:bit.

 The DAPLink software and interface chip are part of the [ARM mbed HDK](https://developer.mbed.org/handbook/mbed-HDK) and the [mbed Enabled program](https://www.mbed.com/en/about-mbed/mbed-enabled/)

-The micro:bit currently ships with DAPLink bootloader at version TBC and [interface at version TBC](https://github.com/ARMmbed/DAPLink/releases/tag/v0249).
+The micro:bit currently ships with DAPLink bootloader at version 0254 and interface at version 0254.

 The following versions of the device have previously been shipped with the following DAPLink versions: